lcroy/Virtual-Assistant-Max/README.md

 [Nvidia Jetson Nano](https://developer.nvidia.com/embedded/jetson-nano-developer-kit)

 This repository showcases building industrial oriented virtual assistant via fintuning a pretrained BERT model using Transformer architecture, and contains the dataset, source code and pre-trained model.
 It is implemented and tested on
 Nvidia Jetson Nano.
-Our research paper is:
+Our previous research work can be found:

 [How can I help you?
 An Intelligent Virtual Assistant for Industrial Robots](https://dl.acm.org/doi/10.1145/3434074.3447163), Chen Li, Jinha Park, Hahyeon Kim, Dimitrios Chrysostomou. *HRI '21 Companion: Companion of the 2021 ACM/IEEE International Conference on Human-Robot Interaction*